missing-semester-cn/missing-semester-cn.github.io/editors.md

    seems inefficient, or when you think "there must be a better way", try Googling it, there probably is.
 If you get stuck, come to office hours or send us an email.
-1. Configure your other tools to use Vim bindings.
+1. Configure your other tools to use Vim bindings (see instructions above).
 1. Further customize your `~/.vimrc` and install more plugins.